 There had been a small wedding earlier and the feasting was winding down.
 We all adjourned to the large tub at the pool to relax and socialize.
 A fire was provided.
 I took over the care of a friendly lapdog as the master took care of the fire and soaked.
 The full moon arced over us.
 It was a very pleasant naked evening and wedding reception.

-We thought that the Eden might be more overgrown and more Eden-like after the season of growth, but it brought no new photographic opts.
+We thought that the hot springs might be more overgrown after the season of growth, but it brought no new photographic opts.
 My foot flared up from too much activity too soon, so a naked hike to the “cold springs” was cancelled.
 I didn’t get very far on that second day, but the pool was wonderful; I couldn’t complain.

 In midafternoon a human-like alien life form came to visit.
 It was a camouflage green with huge bright yellow rimmed sunglasses for eyes.
 A lady had been covered head to toe in the hot mineral mud.
 It fit like a wet suit, or body paint.
 Two others were interested and she lead them off to get sluiced up.
 We soon followed.